henryfreel/Mongo-Node-Seed/README.md

-# Seed Template for MongoDB and Mongoose and Node.js with Express, and Body-parser
+# Seed Template for MongoDB with Mongoose and Node.js with Express, and Body-parser

 ## What's in the Box?